amilkyboi/moc/README.md

 > Last Updated: 8 August 2023

-A collection of algorithms that implement the method of characteristics (MOC) for two-dimensional supersonic nozzle design.
+A collection of algorithms that implement the method of characteristics (MOC) for two-dimensional supersonic nozzle design in Python.

 ## Roadmap